booker044/challenge/markdown.md

 -----------------
 ## Second headings
--this is a bullet
+*this is a bullet
--another example
+*another example